 The Gravity Recovery and Climate Experiment (GRACE) satellite mission provides temporal variations of Earth gravity field with a period of around one month.
 GRACE measures changes in Earth's gravity field caused by regional shifts in the Earth's mass, including ice sheets, oceans and Water stored in the soil and in underground aquifers.
 We used GRACE data to estimate the rate of ice mass variability over Greenland.
 The Figure below shows monthly ice mass changes summed over the entire Greenland ice sheet, between April 2002 and February 2010, estimated in Gigatonne grom three GRACE data sets released by GFZ (Potsdam), JPL(California) and CSR (Texas).
 Note that this plot shows deviation from the average ice mass over the 2002 to 2010 period.
 It does not mean that the ice sheet was gaining ice before 2006 but that ice mass was over the 2002 to 2010 average.
 The ice mass was below the 2002 to 2010 average after 2006.
 The trend of the best fitting straight line for CSR data is -163±20 Gigatonne per year.
 The results also indicate the the ice-mass loss rate has been increasing in the time period between 2002 and 2010.

-Current Research: Ocean circulation in North Atlantic and the Arctic sea from satellite altimetry observations
+Recently completed research: Ocean circulation in North Atlantic and the Arctic sea from satellite altimetry observations